HRL-at-NYUSH/Interactive-Portal/front-end/README.md

 const { dataGeo } = require('../utils/MockGeo.js')

 Then, you can call/modify the data inside your component.
-One particular use of the mock data is provided in the DataDisplay component - all items (in arrays) are displayed using the map function.
+One particular use of the mock data is provided in the DataDisplay component - selected key-value pairs (from MockGeo.js and MockNonGeo.js files) are displayed using the map function.

 **Resources**